trinodb/trino/docs/src/main/sphinx/connector/kafka.rst

 * ``milliseconds-since-epoch``
 * ``seconds-since-epoch``

-All temporal data in Kafka supports milliseconds precision
+All temporal data in Kafka supports milliseconds precision.

 The following table defines which temporal data types are supported by ``dataFormats``: